DocProvolone/Enamel/README.md

 5. You will be asked if you' d like or not to "Optimize" before compiling, you can find out more about MQL5 on-IDE optimization here: https://www.metatrader5.com/en/metaeditor/help/mql5storage/projects#properties
 6. You should now choose which instruction set to use for compiling.
    MQL5 offers 3 different Intel Advanced Vector Extensions (AVX) instruction sets or a X64 regular one.
 You can find out more on Intel's official website
-   If wondering about your producer instructions sets compatibility, you can use free tools such as CPU-Z (link: https://www.cpuid.com/softwares/cpu-z.html)
+   If wondering about your producer instructions sets compatibility, you can use free tools such as CPU-Z (link: https://www.cpuid.com/softwares/cpu-z.html )
 7. After compiling successfully, you can now use and optimize the EA!

+---

+## 📩 Using the EA

+⚠️ **Caution:** It is highly recommended to first tune and optimize parameters BEFORE using the EA.
+It is also *highgly* recommended to first test the EA in a DEMO scenario for several time before switching to live-trading.
+    Expert Advisors are a magnificent and powerfull tool, use them with responsibility.